Certificate of Appointment for William Carpenter as Paymaster, 30 April 18321

 Col—[Colonel] 4th Reg.
 Vols

-1Abraham Lincoln wrote this document and signed Thompson’s name at the bottom as well.
+1Abraham Lincoln wrote this document and signed Samuel M. Thompson’s name at the bottom as well.

-Handwritten Document Signed with a Representation, 1 page(s), Lincoln Collection, Abraham Lincoln Presidential Library and Museum (Springfield, IL)
+Handwritten Document Signed with a Representation, 1 page(s), Taper Collection, Lincoln Presidential Foundation (Springfield, IL).